Is Turin Worth Visiting? 16 Reasons to Love the Italian City

 Considering its history, it’s obvious you’re going to find some incredible landmarks in Turin, which make it one of the most beautiful cities in Italy.

-One listed as a UNESCO World Heritage Site is a group of palaces and villas in and around the city – the Residences of the Royal House of Savoy.
+Listed as one UNESCO World Heritage Site is a group of beautiful royal palaces and villas in and around the city – the Residences of the Royal House of Savoy.

-Those include the impressive Palazzo Reale, Palazzo Madama, Villa della Regina, Reggia di Venaria Reale, and others.
+Those include the impressive Palazzo Reale (the dynasty’s main seat), Palazzo Madama, Villa della Regina, Reggia di Venaria Reale, and others.
 It’s a real privilege to tour them, and they are one of the best reasons to visit Turin.

-Other must-see landmarks in the city are the Duomo di Torino (Turin Cathedral), Gran Madre di Dio Church, Medieval Village, Mole Antonelliana (the most prominent building in Turin’s skyline), and the list goes on and on.
+Other must-see landmarks in the city are the Duomo di Torino (Turin Cathedral), Gran Madre di Dio Church, Medieval Village, Mole Antonelliana (the most prominent building in Turin’s skyline, appering on evert postcard), and the list goes on and on.

 A room at the Palazzo Reale in Turin